Roam Sweet Roam Car Camping

 Meeting Vicki for the first time in Crested Butte…she doesn’t look like a stalker…

-Meet Vicki a Badass Solo Car Camper
+Meet Vicki: a Badass Solo Car Camper

-We sat and talked nonstop – I learned all about her life and travels and was completely mesmerized by her story.
-A little part of me was beaming with pride; I have such cool people following my travels and writing!
 I ended up meeting her again for a hike the next day and was able to spend even more time with her.
-I was so intrigued with her travel style and unconventional way of solo travel even though she was married, had a cat, kids, and even grandkids!
-She was one badass woman over 40!
+I was so intrigued with her travel style and unconventional way of doing solo adventures and travel even though she was married, had a cat, kids, and even grandkids!
+She was one badass woman over 50!

 hiking in crested butte

 I thought to myself – she should be writing a blog.
-That’s when I decided to ask her if she’d like to be featured on my site to share her travel style and story.
+That’s when I decided to ask her if she’d like to be featured on my site to share her car camping travel style and story.
 She said yes…and here is the rest.

 You have a conventional life (wife, home, kids, grandkids) yet you have this side of you for a few months of the year where you live a completely unconventional life out of your 4Runner completely solo.
 What moved you to live your life this way?